Ecwid/ecwid-api-docs/includes/_products.md

-compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Leave empty for intangible products* productClassId |  number | Id of the class (type) that this product belongs to. `0` value means the product is of the default 'General' class.
+compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Leave empty for intangible products* productClassId |  number | Id of the product type that this product belongs to. `0` value means the product is of the default 'General' type.
 See also: [Product types and attributes in Ecwid](http://help.ecwid.com/customer/portal/articles/1167365-product-types-and-attributes) enabled | boolean | `true` to make product enabled, `false` otherwise.
 Disabled products are not displayed in the store front. options | Array\<*ProductOption*\> | List of the product options. warningLimit | number | The minimum 'warning' amount of the product items in stock, if set.
 When the product quantity reaches this level, the store administrator gets an email notification.